aruzhan-bolatova/ppds-activity-3-AlmatySightseeing/README.md

     - Execute the script to begin scraping sightseeing recommendations from the website.
     - The data will be processed and stored in a CSV file, including the name, address, coordinates, elevation, and weather forecast for each location.

----

-Let me know if you need further details or edits!